-- 16.8 The Chair or Vice-Chair of the committee, as the case may be, shall count in forming a quorum. - 16.9 Members of the Board may attend meetings of committees of which they are not members and, unless otherwise limited by law, collective agreement or Board motion, shall have voice but no vote. - 16.10 Unless otherwise directed, all Committee recommendations shall be reported to the Board in the form of a report to a Standing Board Committee meeting, and shall be subject to the approval of the Board. - 16.11 Special Meetings: If a Statutory, Standing Board, Board or Community Committee makes a recommendation that requires immediate consideration by the Board, the process noted below is to be followed: - a) The Agenda Development Committee must be advised that the Statutory, Standing Board, Board or Community Committee has a report they wish to have scheduled on a Board, PPAC or PSSAC meeting agenda. - b) This report shall be submitted, providing the background information necessary for trustees to make an informed decision on the recommendation. - c) The report will normally be scheduled for the first Board, PPAC or PSSAC meeting following the Agenda Development Committee meeting where the report is considered.
-If the recommendation is time-sensitive, any alternative action will be at the discretion of the Board Chair. - d) The minutes of the Statutory, Board and Community Committee meetings (containing the recommendation requiring immediate consideration) will appear on the Board meeting agenda. - 16.12 Meetings of Committees shall be held in accordance with committee approved schedules subject to any terms and conditions contained in the Board's bylaws.
-Committee Chairs, in consultation with the Committee Vice-Chair, may convene additional meetings as may be deemed necessary, or may cancel a scheduled meeting where there is insufficient agenda material to warrant the holding of a meeting. - 16.13 By November 14th of each year, trustees will express interest in Statutory, Board and Community Committee membership (as applicable) to the Manager of Corporate Services using the template provided.
-In an election year, the form will also be distributed to trustee elects. - 16.14 On the second working Monday in December at a combined PPAC and PSSAC meeting, trustees will elect Vice-Chairs for the PPAC and PSSAC following the election procedures outlined in 6.5. - 16.15 At the Board meeting on the third working Monday in December, trustees will vote on trustee committee membership for Statutory, Board and Community Committees.
+16.8 The Chair or Vice-Chair of the committee, as the case may be, shall count in forming a quorum.

+16.9 Members of the Board may attend meetings of committees of which they are not members and, unless otherwise limited by law legislation, collective agreement or Board motion, shall have voice but not vote but may use their voice in such a way that it does not hinder the actions or work of the committee.

+16.10 Unless otherwise directed, all Committee recommendations shall be reported to the Board in the form of a report to a Standing Board Committee meeting, and shall be subject to the approval of the Board.

+16.11 Special Meetings: If a Statutory, Standing Board, Board or Community Committee makes a recommendation that requires immediate consideration by the Board, the process noted below is to be followed:

+- a) The Agenda Development Committee must be advised that the Statutory, Standing Board, Board or Community Committee has a report they wish to have scheduled on a Board, PPAC or PSSAC meeting agenda. - b) This report shall be submitted, providing the background information necessary for trustees to make an informed decision on the recommendation. - c) The report will normally be scheduled for the first Board, PPAC or PSSAC meeting following the Agenda Development Committee meeting where the report is considered.
+If the recommendation is time-sensitive, any alternative action will be at the discretion of the Board Chair. - d) The minutes of the Statutory, Board and Community Committee meetings (containing the recommendation requiring immediate consideration) will appear on the Board meeting agenda.

+16.12 Meetings of Committees shall be held in accordance with committee approved schedules subject to any terms and conditions contained in the Board's bylaws.
+Committee Chairs, in consultation with the Committee Vice-Chair, may convene additional meetings as may be deemed necessary, or may cancel a scheduled meeting where there is insufficient agenda material to warrant the holding of a meeting.

+16.13 By November 14th of each year, trustees will express interest in Statutory, Board and Community Committee membership (as applicable) to the Manager of Corporate Services using the template provided.
+In an election year, the form will also be distributed to trustee elects.

+16.14 Trustees shall adhere to term limits as expressed in committee's Terms of Reference.
+In special circumstances, the Board may appoint trustees to committees beyond term limits set out by the committee's Terms of Reference.

+16.1415 On the second working Monday in December at a combined PPAC and PSSAC meeting, trustees will elect Vice-Chairs for the PPAC and PSSAC following the election procedures outlined in 6.5.

+16.1516 At the Board meeting on the third working Monday in December, trustees will vote on trustee committee membership for Statutory, Board and Community Committees.
 (Note: Process development is required.)